marian-nmt/marian-dev/doc/operators.md

 ```

 The output shape is the same as the input but with the processed axis is reduced
-to single element.
-Other use cases include transpose and slicing operations, as
+to a single element.
+Other use cases include transpose and slicing operations,
-well as tensor products.
+as well as tensor products.

 ## Functional Operator